spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

 1. Log in to the Palette console as the Tenant Admin. <p></p><br />
 2. Select the **Tenant Settings** > **SSO** > **OIDC** to view the panel.<p></p><br />
-3. Enable Spectro Cloud as the **Service Provider** by completing the form with following parameters.
+3. Enable Spectro Cloud as the **Service Provider** by completing the form with the following parameters.
 Select the tabs below for more details specific to IdPs supported with Palette.<p></p><br />

-   * **Issuer URL** - The URL of the OpenID identity provider.<br /> **Note**: For AWS users issuer URL is to be generated in the below format: <p></p><br />
+   * **Issuer URL** - The URL of the OpenID identity provider.<br /> **Note**: For AWS users, Issuer URL needs to be generated in the format as described below: <p></p><br />
 	`https://cognito-idp.[REGION].amazonaws.com/[USER-POOL-ID]` <p></p><br />

    - **Client ID** - The ID for the client application that makes authentication requests.<p></p><br />
    - **Client Secret** - Enter the secret created by the IdP.<p></p><br />
-   - **Default Teams** - The Default Palette team(s) to which authenticated members are assigned automatically.<p></p><br />
+   - **Default Teams** - The Default Palette Team(s) to which authenticated members are assigned automatically.<p></p><br />
    - **Scopes** - The user's details will be used as part of SSO, like *email*, *firstname*, *lastname* or *groups*.
-Each scope returns a set of user attributes, called claims. <p></p>Microsoft Azure AD Example: "openid, profile, email, allatclaims"<p></p><br />
+Each scope returns a set of user attributes, called claims. <p></p><br />Microsoft Azure AD Example: "openid, profile, email, allatclaims"<p></p><br />
    - **REQUIRED CLAIMS** - These are the parameter values, claimed by the user, to be mapped with the Identity Provider Platform.
 Complete the Required Claims:<p></p><br />
      - **Email** - Azure AD Example: "email"<p></p><br />
      - **First Name** - Azure AD Example: "given_name"<p></p><br />
      - **Last Name** - Azure AD Example: "family_name"<p></p><br />
-     - **Spectro Team Name** - Azure AD Example: "groups".
-Any non-admin user that is added to a tenant, must be added to at least one Team.
+     - **Spectro Team Name** - Azure AD Example: "groups". <p></p><br />Any non-admin user that is added to a Tenant, must be added to at least one Team.
 This Team can be changed later if needed.
-See the [Teams](/glossary-all#team) section for more details on Teams and creating them.<p></p><br />
+See the [Teams](/glossary-all#team) section for more details on Teams.<p></p><br />

-          - In case a user is not added to any team, the user can still log in successfully but will not be able to see the console until proper Project or Tenant permissions are applied (Tenant Admin, Project Admin, Project Viewer, and so on).
+          - If a user is not added to a Team, the user can still log in successfully but will not be able to see the console until proper Project or Tenant permissions are applied (Tenant Admin, Project Admin, Project Viewer, and so on).
 The **SpectroTeam** attribute carries forward the available team(s) for the user being authorized.
-This gives the admin the flexibility to grant access to Spectro Cloud Palette using either Users or Groups in their IdP or by adding users directly to a Palette Team(s).<p></p><br />
+This gives the administrator the flexibility to grant access to Spectro Cloud Palette using either Users or Groups in their IdP or by adding users directly to a Palette Team(s).<p></p><br />

-          - The values of the **SpectroTeam** parameter is case-sensitive, so the Tenant Admin should ensure that the team names are identical on both the consoles.
-To sync an IdP group with a Palette Team, ensure the IdP group Name (or if Azure Active Directory use Object Id corresponding to the IdP group Name) matches the Palette Team name.<p></p><br />
+          - The values of the **SpectroTeam** parameter is case-sensitive, so the Tenant Admin should ensure that the team names are identical on both consoles.
+To sync an IdP group with a Palette Team, ensure the IdP group Name (or if it's Azure Active Directory, use the Object Id corresponding to the IdP group Name) matches the Palette Team name.<p></p><br />

-          - A sample use case is where a new member is to be added to the Palette Tenant by the Tenant Admin.
-The administrator can configure a default Palette Team or synced IdP group that is common to all authenticated users.
+          - A use case example can be where a new member is to be added to the Palette Tenant by the Tenant Admin.
+The administrator can configure a default Palette Team or a synced IdP group that is common to all authenticated users.
 This default Palette Team/IdP group can be applied to the Palette SAML Panel as a one-time setting.<p></p><br />

 <InfoBox>
 Your IdP may require the following settings to configure OIDC SSO with Palette:

-  - **Callback URL** - URL to which Auth0 redirects users after they authenticate.
+  - **Callback URL** - The URL to which Auth0 redirects users after they authenticate.
 Ensure that this value is configured for the application you registered with the OIDC Identity Provider.

   - **Logout URL** - The IdP will use the logout URL for the OIDC SSO configuration.